 The odds are that you’ve paid at least one late fee–one too many.
 To avoid further costs, set recurring payments.
-You have the option of using your bank’s Bill Pay feature or your credit card to do this.
+You can use your bank’s Bill Pay feature or your credit card.

-Let’s be real.
+Let’s be honest.
 Most banks offer a mediocre savings interest rate.